The Trap of Life Insurance Third Pillar

 Both standard 3a and life insurance 3a can be invested.
 In both cases, there are some special retirement funds available.
 So, your money can be invested in stocks, bonds, or other alternative investments.
 Since the third pillar is a long-term account, it is excellent to invest this money.

 However, they have some significant differences.
-And as we will see in this article, most of these differences are disadvantages for the life insurance version.
+And as we will see in this article, most of these differences are disadvantages of the life insurance version.

 Life Insurance 3a is not flexible